If you were going to refer a friend or relative to another financial planning firm (not yours), who would you send them to?

 I’m guessing you’re not going to refer them to a big, branded player.
 It’s much more likely to be another independently owned firm.

-Because we know that many of the best financial planning firms in the country are still independently owned and managed.
-Financial planning is the killer service in the marketplace.
+Because we know that the best financial planning firms in the country are still independently owned and managed.

 Financial planners love helping people.
 It’s what drives all of us.